MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/ad-mediation-report.md

 # Ad mediation report

-The **Ad mediation** report lets you see your effective fill rate and the respective fill rates for the ad networks you're using.
+This report shows ad mediation data for Windows 8.x or Windows Phone 8.x apps that use an **AdMediatorControl** from the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk) to mediate banner ads from multiple ad networks.
+For these apps, this report lets you see your effective fill rate and the respective fill rates for the ad networks you're using.
 It also shows the adoption rates of each of your mediation configurations and provides visibility into errors reported by ad networks and the mediator.
 You can view this data in your dashboard, or [download the report](download-analytic-reports.md) to view offline.

+> [!NOTE]
-**Important**  The **Ad mediation** report only provides data if you are using [Windows ad mediation](https://msdn.microsoft.com/library/windows/apps/xaml/dn864359) in your app.
+> The **Ad mediation** report only provides data if you are using an **AdMediatorControl** in your app.
+For more information, see [this article](https://msdn.microsoft.com/library/windows/apps/xaml/dn864359).
+For a UWP app that uses [ad mediation](monetize-with-ads.md#mediation) in an **AdControl** or **InterstitialAd** control, use the [Advertising performance report](advertising-performance-report.md) to review performance data for the ad networks.

 ## Page filters

 Near the top of the page, you can expand **Page filters** to filter all of the data on this page by date range and/or by market.